Subway Runner

 How long does a typical run last?

-Does score affect what gets indexed in my study progress?
+Does my score affect my study progress?